Find a therapist

 Essential Skills for Psychotherapists and Psychologists

-Outside of those kinds of requirements, there are some common skills you can expect a therapist to have, as someone whose profession is centred on understanding and helping people through emotional and behavioural difficulties.
+There are many common skills you can expect a therapist to have, as someone whose profession is centred on understanding and helping people through emotional and behavioural difficulties.

-• Empathy: Both psychologists and psychotherapists are trained to be aware and sensitive to their clients’ emotions, perspectives, and experiences.
-The benefit of talking to a professional is having an unbiased and objective person to help you through tough situations.
-Empathy allows them to see the world through your eyes without judgement or personal attachment.
-Feeling like your therapist is empathetic toward you is one green flag that they are a good fit.
+- Empathy: Feeling like your therapist is empathetic toward you is one green flag that they are a good fit.
 They should not, however, become emotionally invested in your experiences; this could pose a problem in their objectivity.

-• Communication: Part of the psychologist or psychotherapist's job is to effectively listen to their clients, comprehend complex situations and communicate their insights and feedback clearly and compassionately to their clients.
-Many therapeutic techniques fall into the category of “talk therapy” – back-and-forth communication between a client and therapist through difficult issues and topics.
+- Communication: Many therapeutic techniques fall into the category of “talk therapy” – back-and-forth communication between a client and therapist through difficult issues and topics.
 A mental health professional will ask you curious and probing questions to help you describe your experiences and feelings in new ways.
 You might also notice they adapt their communication style to suit your needs.
 They will be active listeners, repeating information back to you and repeating details to reinforce they are present and listening.

-• Critical thinking and assessment: While psychologists can assess and diagnose mental illness, both psychologists and psychotherapists will be applying critical thinking skills and assessing their clients’ responses.
-Psychologists may be working in research and are deeply analytical of human (or animal!) behaviour.
-They will look at it objectively, engage in peer reviews of their work and reevaluate information continuously to come to new understandings of the human mind.
+- Critical thinking and assessment: Psychologists may be working in research and are deeply analytical of human (or animal!) behaviour while engaging in academic research.
 While working with clients, psychotherapists will be trained to look for cues or presenting issues that may inform their approach or technique, or in case there is a need to refer to a psychologist or psychotherapist.

 While knowing the nuances of mental health professional titles, it’s important to remember that, ultimately, the number one predictor of success in therapy is the relationship between a client and practitioner.